rach7777/monax-may/about/jobs.md

 Along with your CV please send answers to the following questions

-* What challenges do you see with selling smart contract applications and how would you address them?
+* What smart contract application would you like to see built?
+What would its benefit be?
+What resistance would you encounter and how would you deal with it?
-* How would you go about designing a sales process?

 <hr />